 The second option, non-citizen nationals of the United States, cover persons born in American Samoa, specific citizens of the former Trust Territory of the Pacific Islands, and certain children of noncitizen nationals born abroad.

-Meanwhile, a lawful permanent resident pertains to those who are not U.S. citizens, but reside in the United States as a legal immigrant.
+Meanwhile, a lawful permanent resident pertains to those who are not U.S. citizens but reside in the United States as legal immigrants.
 The term includes conditional residents but not asylum-seekers or refugees.

 Those who fall under this category should provide their Alien Registration Number (A-Number) or USCIS Number in the fields provided.

 Once the first page is completed by the employee, Form I-9 is submitted to the employer.
 The partially completed form should be returned to the employer before the first day at work ends.
 Within three business days, the employee should then submit certain documents to support the information provided on the form.Download the free step-by-step guide to preparing for I-9 audits to ensure you avoid hefty noncompliance fines of up to $2.1k per employee.

 With the submission of Form I-9 and the accompanying documents, the responsibility now falls on the employers to verify if the information provided by the new hire is true.
 To do so, employers should check the documents provided by the employee, according to the three categories of identification papers listed on Page Three.